heikoxyz/Analysis-of-rock-climbing-routes-in-the-US-/README.md

 **Data Wrangling**
 - Does openbeta-usa-routes-aug-2020.zip contain all the data that is found across the .zip files of specific areas?
-- Compare Mountain2.zip and Mountains2.zip.
+- Compare Mountain2.zip and Mountains.zip.
 Which dataset is more complete?
 Are they similar?
 - Which routes can not be found in one or the other dataset?
 - Split the grade column into seperate columns for each grading system
 - Split the climbing type (trad, sport, bouldering) into individual columns